Counter

 It only demands more.

-More bodies, more mouths, more movement.
+More bodies, more mouths, more movement, more consumption.

 From birth, we’re pressed into rhythms we never chose.